solliancenet/dp-203-v2/labs/02/README.md

 For larger data sets you may implement your data warehouse in Azure Synapse instead of SQL Server.
 Star schema models are still a best practice for modeling data in Synapse dedicated SQL pools.
 You may notice some differences with creating a tables in Synapse Analytics vs. SQL database, but the same data modeling principles apply.

- When you create a star schema/snowflake schema in Synapse, it's a bit different than doing so in SQL because you do not have foreign keys and unique value constraints like you do in SQL.
-The other thing you may notice is in the dimension tables you create, you configure a `DISTRIBUTION` value of `REPLICATE` and define a clustered columnstore index (CCI).
+ When you create a star schema or snowflake schema in Synapse, it requires some changes to your table creation scripts.
+In Synapse, you do not have foreign keys and unique value constraints like you do in SQL.
+Since these rules are not enforces at the database layer, the jobs used to load data are more responsible to maintain data integrity.
+You still have the option to use clustered indexes, but for most dimension tables in Synapse you will benefit from using a clustered columnstore index (CCI).

 Since Synapse Analytics is a [massively parallel processing](https://docs.microsoft.com/azure/architecture/data-guide/relational-data/data-warehousing#data-warehousing-in-azure) (MPP) system, you must consider how data is distributed in your table design, as opposed to symmetric multiprocessing (SMP) systems, such as OLTP databases like Azure SQL Database.
 The table category often determines which option to choose for distributing the table.